 With a good grasp of the content we set about defining what kind of interactive experience we wanted users to have.
 Our designers and developers started working together from the get-go to sketch out different approaches.
 This ensured we were taking into consideration how the visualisation could work at different scales on different devices, as well as the little digital touches that would really bring the design to life.

-The resulting design uses an isometric illustration style to encourage the user to dive into the layers of the urban systems, exploring the organisations, capabilities, and key actors involved in building a future sustainable city.
+The resulting design uses an isometric illustration style, encouraging the user to dive into the layers of the urban systems and explore the organisations, capabilities and key actors involved in building a future sustainable city.
 Combined with simple iconography, this accessible and approachable visual vocabulary helps to guide the reader through the different levels of content.

-For the visualisation, we used Scalable Vector Graphics (SVG) animation.
-We designed one image with many different layers.
+For the visualisation, we designed one image with many different layers.
 Each layer allows users to dive deeper into decision-making levels in the urban ecosystem.
 Subtle transitions and animations are built in to help the design really sing.